 Through this realization, he understands non-self nature as well.
 Understanding this non-self nature, he doesn't consider the five aggregates of clinging as "I am, mine, and myself."
 He becomes liberated from them.
-It is remarkable how much freedom one can experience by establishing one's mind on the four establishments of mindfulness.
+Establishing one's mind on the four establishments of mindfulness is remarkable that how much freedom can one experience.

-Contemplation on the Five Aggregates of Clinging Meditation
+Contemplation on the five aggregates of clinging meditation